 3) No One can Predict Stock Market Movements.

-Buffett believes that predictions of short-term market movements are impossible and investors should not fall prey to such behavior.
+Buffett believes that predictions of short-term market movements are impossible and investors should not fall prey to such behaviour.
 Buffett assures the investors that long-term outlook for stocks is always positive and an investor should always think stock investments with long term perspective.

 “…we are optimistic about prospects for long term return from major equity investments held by our insurance companies.
 We make no attempt to predict how security markets will behave; successfully forecasting short term stock price movements is something we think neither we nor anyone else can do.
 In the longer run, however, we feel that many of our major equity holdings are going to be worth considerably more money than we paid, and that investment gains will add significantly to the operating returns of the insurance group.”